 Need to take a break from putting together the puzzle?
 Use this handy puzzle storage roll up mat to keep all the pieces in one place.
 Then simply unroll the mat when you’re ready to tackle the jigsaw puzzle again.

-7. Try Hello Fresh for the week
+7. Try Chef’s Plate for the week

 To get started, all you have to do is pick your plan (quick meals, family meals, or vegetarian meals).
 You can also select the number of people in your household (2-4 people).